Mansur-Mustafin/LDTS-berzerk/docs/README.md

 </br>
 `Couple Architecture Components Loosely` - Failing because we use the MVC pattern (Organize the project in different folders) </br>
 &nbsp;

+### ERROR-PRONE WARNINGS
+We have no error-prone warnings, we got rid of all of them

 ### SELF-EVALUATION